 Dur et Doux is a collective of musicians, a label and a production structure that praises the amplification and the unusual.
-Founded in 2008, it now gathers around 30 musicians based in and around Lyon and the Loire and Ain departments.
+Founded in 2008, it now gathers around 30 musicians based in the Auvergne Rhône-Alpes region.

 Dur et Doux supports musicians and their creations through booking, promotion, counseling, phonographic production and the production of shows.
 The collective pools human, logistical and financial means.

 Dur et Doux invents places of acrobatic amplified music in which almost anything can happen.
 A child of the erudite (dodecaphonism, electroacoustics, atonality) and popular sound revolutions (the invention of the electric guitar, jazz and improvisation), Dur et Doux creates a unique musical space that is open to the world and its music styles, while maintaining a sane mistrust for reductive labels.